zerdlg/p4dlg/README.md

 rv 2021/11/17
 rv 2021/11/17

-# NOTE: setting the `as_recordlist' argument to True (the default) will return a P4QRecords object containg the grouped records, otherwise as above (a dict).
+# NOTE: setting the `as_recordlist' argument to True (the default) will return a DLGRecords object containg the grouped records, otherwise as above (a dict).

 ```